 - Your auto insurance provider is required to report lapses in insurance to the North Carolina Department of Motor Vehicles.

 In fact, when you change insurance carriers or have a lapse in your coverage, your insurance provider must notify North Carolina’s Department of Motor Vehicles (DMV).
 Once the DMV receives this information, they will send the vehicle owner a liability insurance termination notification, or Form FS-5.
 The owner has 10 days to respond from the date listed on the notification.
-That means providing proof of insurance and paying fees online.
+That process means providing proof of insurance and paying fees online.

 - Provide proof of insurance coverage using Form FS-1.
 This form needs to be sent to the DMV by your insurance company.
 Vehicle owners can contact the North Carolina Department of Motor Vehicles Customer Contact Center (919-715-7000) to make sure the form has been received.